 2.1.5 1.8V Output Current

-The circuit for measuring current is also quite straight forward.
-It consists of a current sensing IC, which is Hall sensor based, and is in series with the wafer connection.
-One each for digital and analog.
+The circuit for measuring the outgoing current over 1.8V, consists of a current sensing IC, which is Hall sensor based.
+Each connection (digital and analog) has this ic in series to its load.